gvwilson/sensibleadventures/litany/story.md

 "Those are good questions.
 Perhaps the answers can wait until after our departure?"

-George supported Robbie while the nurse hurried on ahead.
+George helped his brother while the nurse hurried on ahead.
 An elevator took them down two floors to a ground floor where another man lay unconscious at a reception desk.
 "That's quite a trick,"